Komet/MediaElch/scripts/docker/README.md

 ```

 ## Notes on running tests

 Because our tests require a GUI (even unit tests at the moment) we need a
 display.
 You can accomplish this by using `xvfb`.
-Do run our coverage tests
+To run our coverage tests
 you can then use:

 ```sh